-Born in 1989 and celebrating its 30th anniversary this year, the micronAir cabin air filter established an entirely new sector within the automotive industry.
+Born in 1989 and celebrating its 30th anniversary in 2019, the micronAir cabin air filter established an entirely new sector within the automotive industry.
 It has always been our fundamental mission to improve human health and wellbeing of passengers.
-30 years of micronAir stand for product and service pioneering in cabin air filtration, but most importantly a close collaboration with our customers and partners.
+More than 30 years of micronAir stand for product and service pioneering in cabin air filtration, but most importantly a close collaboration with our customers and partners.

 Given that almost every vehicle today has a cabin air filter of some type, it is hard to believe there was ever a time when this vital product simply did not exist.

 The world’s first production car to feature a cabin air filter as standard equipment on all models was the iconic 1989 Mercedes-Benz SL roadster.
 Within weeks, Freudenberg had received similar contracts from BMW, VW and Audi, albeit as special equipment.
 By 1991, the new Opel Astra was the first mass-market car to include the micronAir cabin air filter as standard, followed shortly afterwards by the VW Golf II.
 We had not only invented a whole new product: we had given birth to a new industry.

 From the beginning, Freudenberg achieved a market leading position among OEMs and still retains that status today.
 After the concept had been proved by the Mercedes project and on a smaller scale at VW and others, the series equipment of the Astra was really the break-through for Freudenberg.
 The great health benefits offered by this revolutionary product were now made available to the mass population.
 The speed at which this new sector developed was astonishing.
 In 1989, Freudenberg produced 35,000 of its new micronAir filters.
 By 1993, we were shipping 3.6 million units a year.